 Diversity Note: Heidi Belleau is bi.
 Sam Schooler is trans (using they/them pronouns), bi, and ace.

 A lovely, gentle, friends-to-lovers surfing romance that happens within a found/created family.
-It’s a really quiet book at times, striking and different from many other romance novels I’ve read.
+It’s a really quiet book at times, which was striking and different from many other romance novels I’ve read.

 Ollie Birkstrum is a gifted surfer on his last chance to go pro after an injury.
 Tai Talagi is his gay best friend.
 They’re both part of a group of roommates that has become a family over the years.
 When Ollie needs Tai’s continued coaching (and social support, see diversity note below) to make his comeback, Tai puts his life on hold to travel with Ollie.
 Ollie finds himself wanting more than friendship with Tai, though he’s rarely or never experienced sexual attraction before.
 (I and some other readers interpret Ollie as demisexual or something similar.)
 This new development is hella awkward for Tai, who’s devoted like 20% of his waking energy for years to suppressing his crush on Ollie.